GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-05-android-testing-with-kotlin.md

 }
 ```

-Let us tear down the extra lines now.
+Let us tear down the extra lines.
 On the second line, right after Android plugin is applied,
 we inject Kotlin Gradle plugin that targets Android build model by
 `apply plugin: 'kotlin-android'`.
 To make that plugin available we need to declare it as a `buildscript` level dependency with